First steps

 }

-# Used only for demo purposes.
-It allows you to see the effect of script.
+// Used only for demo purposes.
+It allows you to see the effect of the script.

 Here's how you can create it step by step:

-In your project folder, create a new Python script and name it example_script.py.
+In your project folder, create a new JavaScript script and name it example_script.js.

 Step 1: Import Required Libraries

-Import needed functions and classes from playwright library and import the time and agentql libraries.
+Import needed functions and classes from playwright library and import the agentql library.

 Playwright is an end-to-end automation and testing tool that can be used for automation.
 In this example, it manages open the browser and interacting with the elements AgentQL returns.